mims-harvard/patient-safety/README.md

 ### Data for running
-In our scripts, datasets in pickle format are directly used.
+In our scripts, datasets in pickle format are directly used to generate results.
 However, for preview and broader use, we also supply all required datasets in non-language-specific format ([CSV version](#csv))

 #### Patient safety dataset